debug45/PermissionWizard/README.md

 By default, the library will be installed fully.

 Due to Apple’s policy regarding system permissions, your app may be rejected due to mention of API that is not actually used.
 It is recommended to install only components that you need.
-In this case you will not have any troubles. ⚠️
+In this case **you will not have any troubles**. ⚠️

 ```ruby
 pod 'PermissionWizard/Assets' # Icons and localized strings